microsoft/PowerApps-TestEngine/samples/copilotstudiokit/README.md

 cd samples\copilotstudiokit
 ```

 7. Edit the sample in your editor.
-For example using Visual Studio Code you can open the sample using
+For example using Visual Studio Code you can open the sample folder using the following commahd

 ```pwsh
 code .
 ```

-6. Add the config.json in the same folder as RunTests.ps1 replacing the value with your tenant and  environment id
+6. Using your edit of choice add the a new file named **config.json** in the same folder as RunTests.ps1.
+You will need to replacing the value with your tenant and environment id.

+  > TIP: You can obtain the environment and tenant information from your Power Apps portal by using **settings** from the main navigation var and selecting **Session Details**

 ```json
 {